 Track: Aerospace Structures & Materials

 No structure is indestructible.
 Time, environment, repeated use, and misuse all take their toll on everyday structures, taking advantage of their inherent weaknesses and bringing them closer to failure.
-This is not the most comforting thought when walking onto an airplane, or driving over a bridge, but it is a reality that structural designers must face; how do you design something that you don’t want to fail while accepting that it eventually will?
+This is not the most comforting thought when walking onto an airplane, but it is a reality that structural designers must face; how do you design something that you don’t want to fail while accepting that it eventually will?
 The answer is: very carefully!

 The challenge structural engineers are faced with is as follows.
 First, they must understand the raw materials and the level of engineering already applied in their creation.
 Second, they need to synthesize material behaviour and required structural function into a working design.
 Third, compromises in the working design need to be made to address manufacturability.
 Finally, all of this must be completed while continually assessing the impact on the durability and longevity of the final structure.